 Limited Recourse Debt

 There is a gray area between recourse debt vs nonrecourse debt.
 A limited recourse loan has carveouts that protect specified borrower assets from lender attack after default.
 This has tax implications related to debt forgiveness.
-If the carveouts are relatively minor, the IRS will probably agree that the loan really is, a recourse loan.
+If the carveouts are relatively minor, the IRS will probably agree that the loan is actually a recourse loan.
 However, if the carve-outs are substantial, the IRS might treat the debt as nonrecourse, irrespective of the loan documents.
 The line differentiating minor and major carveouts depends on the specific facts of the case.

 Concerning Cancelled Recourse Debt